JohnXLivingston/peertube-plugin-livechat/README.md

 If you have any question, or if you want to talk about this plugin, you can join this XMPP room with any Jabber client: [plugin-livechat-support@room.im.yiny.org](xmpp:plugin-livechat-support@room.im.yiny.org?join).

+If you want to support the project financially, you can contact me by mail at git.[at].john-livingston.fr.

 ## Settings

 For the chat mode, and related settings, please refer to the corresponding documentation: